Open sandboxFocusImprove this doc

 }

-Registering a license key using an environment variable or MSBuild
+With an environment variable or MSBuild property

 The license key can be stored as the value of the MetalamaLicense MSBuild property.
 This allows for the following:

-• Storing the license as a value of the MetalamaLicense environment variable.
+• Storing the license as a value of the MetalamaLicense environment variable

-• Storing the license in the source code repository using the Directory.Build.props file.
+• Storing the license in the source code repository using the Directory.Build.props file

-• Storing the license in the .csproj project file.
+• Storing the license in the .csproj project file